victor-porcar/delayed-batch-executor/README.md

     bufferQueueSize,
     this::myBatchCallBack);
 ```
- At any time, the configuration paramaters can be updated by using the following method
+ At any time, the configuration paramaters can be updated by using this thread safe method

 ```java
 ...